Andrew Brunson: Arrest

 Andrew Brunson is originally from Black Mountain, North Carolina.
 He is married and has three children.
 Brunson lived in Turkey for 23 years where he served as pastor of the İzmir Resurrection Church in İzmir.
 Brunson, who was applying for Turkish permanent residency, was imprisoned on October 7, 2016, as part of the purges that followed the failed 2016 coup attempt.
 His wife, Norine, was initially arrested alongside him, but was released after 13 days.
 For a time Brunson was held with 21 others in a cell that was made for eight prisoners.
 He reportedly lost over 50 lb while he was in prison.

-He was moved to house arrest on July 25, 2018.
+In his memoir account of his imprisonment, Brunson describes the U.S. government efforts to secure his release at a time when he could not obtain legal representation in Turkey due to government repression during the purges.
+On October 5, 2017, Kristina Arriaga and Sandra Jolley of the United States Commission on International Religious Freedom (USCIRF) visited Brunson in prison to discuss his case and offer support.
+Brunson described the encounter as "much needed reassurance" after Arriaga emphasized his innocence and consoled him as he wept.